cirosantilli/bash-cheat/README.md

 - `eval`
 - `read`

-because they directly affect the inner state of the shell, for example its variables or the current dirctory.
+because they directly affect the inner state of the shell, for example its variables or the current directory.

 Other commands which could be implemented as separate binaries, but it may be that bash or sh also implement built-in versions of those, which is the case for example: